miceli/FiNDataBase/README.md

 FiNDataBase
 ===========

-Database design and an SQLite procedures set to create, manage and update a database for financial applications.
+Database design and SQLite procedures set to create, manage and update a database for financial applications.